TheJumpCloud/JC-AutoPkg-Importer/readme.md

-# JumpCloudImporter - An AutoPkg Processor
+# JumpCloud AutoPkg Importer

 JumpCloud can leverage [AutoPkg](https://github.com/autopkg/autopkg) to automate package testing and deployment.
 Administrators familiar with AutoPkg can use .jumpcloud template recipes to develop their own .pkg overrides.
 Those unfamiliar with AutoPkg should visit the [AutoPkg wiki](https://github.com/autopkg/autopkg/wiki) page for more documentation.
-In sum, the JumpCloudImporter was developed to help admins import packages packages to distribution points and automatically create JumpCloud commands to deploy those packages to JumpCloud systems.
+In sum, the JumpCloudImporter was developed to help admins import packages packages to distribution points and automatically create deployable JumpCloud commands for JumpCloud systems.

-## Installation and setup
+## Installation and Setup

 ### Prerequisites

-- python 3.x.x
+- Python 3.x.x
+- JumpCloud Tenant
+- AutoPkg
-- awscli - Including an S3 Bucket
+- awscli to store AWS credentials
-- Python Modules
+- Python Modules installed to AutoPkg's embedded copy of Python
   - JumpCloud APIs V1 and V2
   - Boto3

 ### Optional Settings

-- JumpCoud System Insights
+- JumpCloud System Insights

-The AutoPkg JumpCloud Importer processor requires AutoPkg, python 3.x and both versions of the python JumpCloud API to be installed on your local system.
 After installing the latest version of AutoPKG, add your JumpCloud API key to the AutoPkg:

 `defaults write ~/Library/Preferences/com.github.autopkg.plist JC_API yourApiKey`